sigstore/cosign/README.md

     }
 }
 ```
-**Note:** This can be generated for an image reference using `cosine generate <image>`.
+**Note:** This can be generated for an image reference using `cosign generate <image>`.

-`cosine` signatures are stored as separate objects in the OCI registry, with only a weak
+`cosign` signatures are stored as separate objects in the OCI registry, with only a weak
 reference back to the object they "sign".
 This means this relationship is opaque to the registry, and signatures *will not* be deleted
 or garbage-collected when the image is deleted.